What is Probate

 Probate Having a Will

-When an individual passes away with a will (usually named as a last will and testament), the property is allocated to the individuals or associations (like charities) the will establishes to receive it.
+When an individual with a will (commonly known as a last will and testament) passes away, the property is distributed to the individuals or entities specified in the will, such as charities.

-In every state, even when there is a will, the surviving spouse is warranted to a certain portion of the property.
-This is known as the surviving spouse’s voluntary portion and the amount of the portion differs by state.
+In every state, even with a will, the surviving spouse is entitled to a specific portion of the property, known as the surviving spouse’s elective share, and the share’s amount varies by state.

-In community property states, with the exception of a separate agreement among spouses, one half of the property acquired by the couple throughout the marriage is owned by the surviving spouse, and the will governs how the decedent’s portion of the community property and the decedent’s individual property are allocated.
+In community property states, barring a separate agreement between spouses, half of the property acquired during the marriage belongs to the surviving spouse.
+The will dictates the distribution of the decedent’s share of both community property and individual property.

 The Probate Process

-The probate process starts with an individual filing a petition for probate within the probate court.
-This is typically done by a family member or someone appointed in a will.
-If a will is present, a copy of the will needs to also be filed (unless it has previously been filed in one of the states that allows filing before death).
-Many states offer official probate court papers.
+The probate process initiates with an individual submitting a probate petition to the probate court, often done by a family member or a designated person in the will.
+If a will exists, a copy must be filed, unless it was previously filed in states permitting pre-death filing.
+Official probate court documents are available in many states.

 The court then issues an order designating an individual to represent the estate.
 Typically, this individual is known as an executor, but can also be named an administrator if there isn’t a will, and an executor if there is one.
 A lot of, if not every, wills designate an individual to perform that role.